Perfectly personalized yoga in Winnipeg

 Prenatal yoga honors the daily changes and the intuitive wisdom of the female pregnant body.
 It works the body in an essential way for the expectant mother and also provides a wonderful preparation for delivery and beyond.

 Prenatal yoga addresses the common discomforts like fatigue, back and shoulder pain, sciatica, shortness of breath, and headaches.
 Studies have suggested that practicing prenatal yoga can improve sleep, reduce stress and anxiety, increase the strength, flexibility and endurance of the muscles needed for giving birth and it could also help to prevent complications.

-Katja has been teaching yoga and prenatal yoga for over 10 years.
+Katja has been teaching yoga and prenatal yoga for over 11 years.
 She was personally trained and certified in pregnancy yoga by one of the most renowned yoga teachers in Europe, Patricia Thielemann, founder and owner of Spirit Yoga Berlin.
 Katja is also a trained Childbirth Educator (Lamaze-accredited).

 Comments from previous participants about Katja’s classes:

 “The classes were so helpful to my physical and mental well-being throughout my pregnancy, more specifically I was able to play baseball and do other activities that left me physically uncomfortable because yoga would consistently heal my body.”